bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 ---

-# A $15 Linux Computer, or a Linux Swiss Army Knife
+# A Minimum Viable Computer, or Linux for $15.

 ![Front of Device](/images/Linux/Front.png)